duyhxm/container-id-research/documentation/modules/module-1-detection/technical-specification-training.md

 1. **Never commit secrets to Git**
    - No API keys in code
-   - No service account JSON in repository
+   - No DVC session token in repository
    - Use `.gitignore` for credential files

 2. **Use Kaggle Secrets API**